thefcraft/tftensor/README.md

-# `tftensor-core`: A Rust-based Tensor Library with Automatic Differentiation
+# `tftensor`: A Rust-based Tensor Library with Automatic Differentiation

-`tftensor-core` is a tensor library implemented in Rust, designed to be a lightweight and <s>efficient</s> alternative to libraries like NumPy and PyTorch.
+`tftensor` is a tensor library implemented in Rust, designed to be a lightweight and <s>efficient</s> alternative to libraries like NumPy and PyTorch.
 It offers tensor operations, automatic differentiation, and supports basic neural network training functionalities.

 ## Features